Hever to Ashurst walk

 • Cowden Leave the village on the path through the churchyard and take the bridleway heading south-east down to a path junction in front of Kent Water.

-1. Cowden From the pub you need to retrace your steps up the High Street and go past the junction with North Street into the churchyard.
-Follow the path past the south door of St Mary Magdalene? (which is worth visiting) to an exit in the far corner, where there are paths on either side of a wooden gate into the New Burial Ground.
+1. Cowden From the pub you need to retrace your steps up the High Street and go past the junction with North Street.
+Enter the churchyard and in the far corner, where there are paths on either side of a wooden gate into the New Burial Ground.

 2. Take the bridleway to the right of the cemetery, a broad grassy path between a wooden fence and a brick wall.
 At the end go through a gate and keep ahead down the grassy border of a large field, heading SE.